-We have audited the accompanying Consolidated Statements of financial position of Arqit Quantum Inc. and its subsidiaries (the "Group") as of September 30, 2023, 2022, and 2021, the related Consolidated Statements of comprehensive income, cash flow and changes in equity for each of the three years in the period ended September 30, 2023, and the related notes (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Group as of September 30, 2023, 2022, and 2021, and the results of its operations and its cash flows for each of the three years in the period ended September 30, 2023, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.
+We have audited the accompanying Consolidated Statements of financial position of Arqit Quantum Inc. and its subsidiaries (the "Group") as of September 30, 2024, 2023, and 2022, the related Consolidated Statements of comprehensive income, cash flow and changes in equity for each of the three years in the period ended September 30, 2024, and the related notes (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Group as of September 30, 2024, 2023, and 2022, and the results of its operations and its cash flows for each of the three years in the period ended September 30, 2024, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.